amit2347/analytics-engine/README.md

 * The timeout scenario explained: my bullmq job is only fired for redis length more than a certain threshold lets say 500.
 But what if the redis list is only filled to 499 and goes quiet .
 This will lead to starvation until one more log is pushed .
 To tackle this scenario I have added a timeout of 60 seconds.
 If the list is lower than threshold and 60 seconds have passed, then I will trigger a job for any number of items present in the redis list,
 * The only con of this is the analytics might be delayed by 30 seconds at max(the timeout scenario).

+## Scalability:

+* My approach is fault tolerant as the analytics and aggregation part has been moved as a Job.
+For faster processing , perhaps horizontal scaling of dockerized pods can help.

 ## Misc Features:

 * Added middleware to protect our routes.
 There are two types of token.
 The first one is generated post successfull login via Google.It only contains the userId inside it.